-There are some lawns that already have plenty of trees around which provide enough mulching material anually in the form of lots of leaves.
+There are some lawns that already have plenty of trees around which provide enough mulching material annually in the form of lots of leaves.
 The leaves need to be chopped up as finely as possible.
-Usually this can be done with a mulching mower.
+Usually, this can be done with a mulching mower.

 If leaves are not available you will need to go for commercial mulching materials.
 There are several options.
 Canadian peat moss is the partially decayed remains of sphagnum moss plants.
 Peat moss comes in both bags and bales.
-The most economic are the bales, which are 3.8 cubic feet.
+The most economic is bales, which are 3.8 cubic feet.

 Composted municipal sludge is composted, dried and packaged by many city water departments.
 It usually has more nutrients in it than peat moss.